mjvn9/Telling-Stories-With-Data-Portfolio/final-project-part-one.md

 Sketch 5: Helps audience understand what kinds of vulnerabilities dominate

-Sketch 6: What the viewers walk about with

 # The Data
 For this project, I’m using publicly available datasets from New York City that provide both neighborhood-level flood vulnerability information and the locations of key facilities across Manhattan.
 The Facilities Database includes the locations of hospitals, public schools, fire stations, and public housing developments.